Posts tagged: Missouri Storytellers

 Before the residency begins, possible mentoring partners are interviewed and screened.
 After the mentors are chosen, they participate in a workshop designed to help them tell their own personal stories.
 The students participate in a similar workshop before the two groups meet.

 The residency lasts two to three weeks with monthly follow-up gatherings for the mentors and the students.
 The facilitator meets with the parents and the mentors separately and together to develop the process of telling their own stories of child rearing.
 The facilitator also uses stories to illustrate topics of discussion, like love, hope, disappointment and fear.
-Sometimes music is Read more »
+Sometimes music is Read the rest of this entry »

 Steve Otto – Bringing Storytelling to New Communities.